The seed

 “The size of your circle doesn’t matter.
 Knowing its boundaries does.”

-Chasing hype is stepping outside your circle of competence while believing you’re still inside it.
-You don’t understand the underlying logic, but you see prices rising, others profiting, feeds buzzing — so you follow.
+Chasing hype is stepping outside your circle of competence while still believing you’re inside it.
+You don’t understand the underlying logic.
+But you see prices rising, others profiting, the feed buzzing, so you follow.
 That’s not investing.
-It’s imitation.
+That’s imitation.

-Naval Ravikant puts it more directly: “Escape competition through authenticity.”
-The opposite of chasing hype isn’t doing nothing — it’s honestly asking yourself: Do I actually understand this, or am I just afraid of missing out?
+Naval puts it more directly: “Escape competition through authenticity.”
+The opposite of chasing hype isn’t doing nothing.
+It’s honestly asking yourself: Do I actually understand this, or am I just afraid of missing out?

-The AI space is going through the same cycle.
+AI is in the same cycle right now.
 In Y Combinator’s Winter 2025 batch, 25% of startups had codebases that were 95% AI-generated.
 Sounds cool.
-But research shows AI-generated code has 2.74x the security vulnerability rate of human-written code, and senior developers actually became 19% slower when using AI tools.
-“Vibe coding” was coined by Karpathy, but his definition was “fully giving up on understanding the code itself” — that’s a warning, not a recommendation.
+Research says that AI-generated code has 2.74× the security-vulnerability rate of human-written code, and senior developers got 19% slower when using AI tools.
+Karpathy coined “vibe coding” but his definition was “fully giving up on understanding the code itself.”
+That’s a warning, not a recommendation.

-The SEC has already started fining companies for “AI washing” — slapping “AI-powered” on products with no meaningful AI inside.
-It’s the “.com” suffix of our era.
+The SEC has started fining companies for “AI washing” — slapping “AI-powered” on products with no meaningful AI inside.
+The “.com” suffix of our decade.

 Laozi said: The highest good is like water.
 Water benefits all things and does not compete.

 Water doesn’t rush to be where everyone else is.
-It finds the low places that others avoid.
-And precisely because of this — nothing is stronger.
+It finds the low places nobody wants.
+And precisely because of that, nothing is stronger.

-Not competing isn’t not moving.
-It’s not being swept along by others’ movement.
+Not competing isn’t the same as not moving.
+It’s not being swept along by other people’s movement.

 In 1975, Kodak engineer Steven Sasson built the world’s first digital camera.
 10,000 pixels.